Do Go On - 536 - FedEx Flight 705

 I really did think that was going to come to me as I did it, but it did.

-It's almost like he has some sort of talent that can't be denied.
+It's almost like he has some sort of talent that cannot be denied.

 I assumed I had it.